NAICS Structure Explained | 2022 and 2017 NAICS Hierarchy by Sector

 61 - Educational Services

-Providing instruction and training in a wide variety of subjects.
+Providing instruction and training in a broad range of subjects.

 62 - Health Care and Social Assistance

-Providing health care and social assistance for individuals.
+Providing health care and social assistance to individuals.

 71 - Arts, Entertainment, and Recreation

-Operating or providing services to meet cultural, entertainment, and recreational interests.
+Operating or supporting activities that meet cultural, entertainment, and recreational interests.

 72 - Accommodation and Food Services

-Providing lodging and/or preparing meals, snacks, and beverages for immediate consumption.
+Providing lodging and preparing meals, snacks, and beverages for immediate consumption.

 81 - Other Services (except Public Administration)